 Ruth has over seven years’ experience of working with vulnerable individuals in the criminal justice and human rights sector.
 She is committed to obtaining the best possible outcome for her clients and offer thorough advice and representation.

-I am an accredited police station representative and frequently represent clients at the police station.
-I have a strong understanding of police powers and how to effectively challenge them.
-I previously acted as an Independent Custody Visitor which entailed monitoring the conditions in which detainees were held and ensuring that they were aware of their legal rights whilst detained.
+Ruth is an accredited police station representative and frequently represent clients at the police station.
+She has a strong understanding of police powers and how to effectively challenge them.
+Ruth has previously acted as an Independent Custody Visitor which entailed monitoring the conditions in which detainees were held and ensuring that they were aware of their legal rights whilst detained.

-Prior to joining the firm I worked in Texas on capital punishment cases and then as a Researcher for Reprieve, focusing on the use of the death penalty in the US, Middle East and South East Asia as well as the effectiveness of European intervention in the fight for global abolition of the death penalty.
+Prior to joining the firm Ruth worked in Texas on capital punishment cases and then as a Researcher for Reprieve, focusing on the use of the death penalty in the US, Middle East and South East Asia as well as the effectiveness of European intervention in the fight for global abolition of the death penalty.

-- Hodge Jones & Allen, Solicitor, 2018 – to present
+• Solicitor, Hodge Jones & Allen, 2018 – present

-- Hodge Jones & Allen, Trainee Solicitor, 2016 – 2018
+• Trainee Solicitor, Hodge Jones & Allen, 2016 – 2018

-- Reprieve, Researcher – Death Penalty Team, 2015
+• Researcher – Death Penalty Team, Reprieve, 2015

-- Texas Defender Service, Legal Assistant, 2014
+• Legal Assistant, Texas Defender Service, 2014

-- German and British Red Cross, Projects Assistant, 2010 – 2014
+• Projects Assistant, German and British Red Cross, 2010 – 2014

-Boating, swimming and travelling.
+Boating, swimming and travelling